sourari/Physical-Chemistry/difference.md

 We can consider the whole entity $(\frac{\Delta t}{i \hbar} H +I)$ as one operator, which is computationally easy to build, that operates on the wavefunction at a certain time $t$ to give us the subsequent wavefunction after a time duration $\Delta t$.

 This is all that is needed to compute the wavefunction of the system at any time we want.
 We can start with a predefined wavefunction at ($t=0$) $\Psi(x, 0)$ and from there we can track the time evolution at any time $t$.
 But this is exactly where the error accumulation come in.
-Say we start with an error $\epsilon$ associated with $\Psi(x, 0)$, every time we advance in time by $\Delta t$, we pick up an extra factor of $\ epsilon $ and at some point the calculated value would diverge significantly from the real value that our method does not hold anymore.
+Say we start with an error $\epsilon$ associated with $\Psi(x, 0)$, every time we advance in time by $\Delta t$ we pick up an extra factor of $\ epsilon $ and at some point the calculated value would diverge significantly from the real value that our method does not hold anymore.